Nancy Allen (actress): 1973–1986: Career beginnings

-In 1983, Allen starred as supermarket tabloid reporter Betty Walker in Strange Invaders, written by Bill Condon and co-starring Paul LeMat and Michael Lerner.
+In 1983, Allen starred as supermarket tabloid reporter Betty Walker in Strange Invaders, written by Bill Condon and co-starring Paul LeMat, Michael Lerner and Oscar winner Louise Fletcher.

 She and De Palma divorced in 1984.
 That same year, two of Allen's films were released, The Buddy System opposite Richard Dreyfuss and Susan Sarandon and The Philadelphia Experiment opposite Michael Paré.
 For her role in the latter, Allen was nominated for a Saturn Award for Best Actress.
 Allen began dating Paré after the production.
 She also hosted the documentary Terror in the Aisles (1984), which presents clips from various horror features, including Dressed to Kill and Carrie.
 Paul Bartel's Not for Publication and Sweet Revenge, an action caper about white slavery with Gina Gershon and Martin Landau, followed thereafter.

 1987–1993: RoboCop and other projects

-Allen played police officer Anne Lewis in the science fiction/action classic RoboCop (1987) opposite Peter Weller in the title role.
+Allen played police officer Anne Lewis in the science fiction/action classic RoboCop (1987).
 The film, which was the Hollywood debut of Dutch director Paul Verhoeven, did extremely well at the box office.
 Allen was nominated for another Saturn Award for Best Actress.

-After the success of RoboCop, Allen starred in Abel Ferrara's The Gladiator (1987) and as Patricia Wilson-Gardner in Poltergeist III (1988) opposite Tom Skerritt, Lara Flynn Boyle, and Heather O'Rourke, who died before production was completed.
-Allen reprised her role as Officer Lewis in RoboCop 2 (1990) alongside Weller.
+After the success of RoboCop, Allen starred in Abel Ferrara's The Gladiator (1987) and as Patricia Wilson-Gardner in Poltergeist III (1988).
+Allen reprised her role as Officer Lewis in RoboCop 2 (1990).
 To make her character tougher and more involved in the physical action, she studied martial arts and participated in police training.
-She recalled the filming of RoboCop 2 as unpleasant, however, and later referred to director Irvin Kershner as a "miserable human being."
+She recalled the filming of RoboCop 2 as unpleasant, however, and later referred to director Irvin Kershner as a "miserable human being".
 That same year, Allen top-lined Richard Martini's Limit Up.
 As commodities trader Casey Falls, Allen showcased her comedic abilities.
 The lighthearted romp also featured Danitra Vance and blues icon Ray Charles.
 In 1990, Allen also had the distinction of starring in the first-ever original film made for the Lifetime television network, the highly-rated Memories of Murder.

 She married comedian Craig Shoemaker on September 6, 1992.
 Allen played Officer Lewis a third time in RoboCop 3 (1993) and was nominated for a Saturn Award for Best Supporting Actress.
 For her third performance as the feisty cop, she worked to soften the usually tough-as-nails demeanor of the character: "You do your job and you become more confident with yourself.
 Therefore, you don't have to prove yourself to anyone and basically deny your womanhood.
 (It's) not a dirty word.
 It's actually an asset.
 And that's what I wanted to show – to loosen her up in that way."
 The same year, Allen also appeared with Linda Fiorentino in Acting on Impulse.
-She and Shoemaker eventually divorced in 1994.
+She and Shoemaker divorced in 1994.